fulviodenza/notion-echo/README.md

 ## Next features
 - Storage not depending on telegram but relying on ourself, so that the issue for docs visualization in notion is not broken
 - Monitoring (Prometheus)
-- Switch default pages
-- Create a default page if unset into the Database
 - Save new notes formats

 ## Known issues